brotatotes/bht-automation/bht gen 1/Matthew/Chapter 24/Matthew 24 40 bht.md

 # Matthew 24:40 Commentary Help Text

 ## BHT:
-In this verse, the urgency and immediacy of the situation are emphasized by using the present tense.
-One is taken indicates being delivered into God's immediate protection, while one is left implies sharing the common calamities.
-The distinction is not based on death, but rather being taken by the eagles (Roman army) and either killed or carried captive.
-This event differs from others mentioned in the Bible, showing that our Lord speaks as having the whole transaction present before his eyes.
+In this verse, commentators emphasize the suddenness and unexpected nature of a calamity that overtakes individuals.
+Some suggest that being taken can mean being rescued from danger or even being taken away by death.
+The verse highlights the individual and personal nature of the event, with people being separated instantly.
+It is a reminder of the transitory nature of life and the need for perseverance and faith.
+Those who are taken find themselves in the immediate protection of God, while those who are left must face the common calamities of the world.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "The calamity will come suddenly.
+There will be no escape for those whom it overtakes."
+2. "The word 'taken' may mean either to be taken away from the danger - that is, rescued... or to be taken away 'by death.'"
+3. "Probably the latter is the meaning."

 ### Marvin Vincent:
-1. "Both verbs are in the present tense, which makes the saying more lively."
+1. "The verbs 'taken' and 'left' in the present tense make the saying more lively."

-2. "One is taken and one is left."
+2. "One is taken and one is left, emphasizing the individual nature of the event."

-3. "The use of the present tense in this verse emphasizes the immediacy and urgency of the situation."
+3. "This verse in Revelation highlights the sudden and unexpected nature of the event, with people being separated in an instant."

+### John Calvin:
+1. "For Lot’s wife was changed into a pillar of salt because, hesitating whether there were good reasons for departing from the city, she looked behind her, by which she gave the lie to the heavenly oracle."
+2. "Our minds ought to be strengthened by the constancy of faith, that they may not hesitate and give way in the middle of the course; and they ought also to be trained to perseverance, in order that, bidding adieu to the fascinations of a transitory life, they may rise cheerfully and willingly towards heaven."
+3. "Christ employs a strong expression to denote the frailty of the present life, when he says that souls are begotten into life when they are lost."
+4. "In order, therefore, that every man in his own department, freed from every bond and impediment, may run with cheerfulness, Christ informs us that, out of a single couple, one partner will be taken, while the other is left."
+5. "Christ declares, as we find in Matthew—that he is the banner of solid union, and in which all the children of God must be gathered."

 ### Philip Schaff:
-1. "Until that time Christ's people are to be in companionship with the world."
+1. "Until that time Christ’s people are to be in companionship with the world."
-2. "The one 'taken' is the blessed one.
+2. "The one ‘taken’ is the blessed one.
 There is no direct allusion to death."
 3. "This differs from the event referred to in Matthew 24:16-18, where voluntary flight is commanded, and from the judgment (chap.
 Matthew 25:31 ff.) where all are gathered."

 ### John Gill: